BayanGroup/nutch-custom-search/README.md

 trim | Trims a string.
-url | Returns the current url in the context. fetch | Fetches a content from the given url and evaluates it with the specified engine.
+url | Returns the current url in the context. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field.